dawapaljor/sft-report/src/pages/content/0-report.md

 ![Still from IMG_2340 2.png](/images/Still-from-IMG-2340-2.png)

-He was later seen outside among the CCP supporters standing right next to Li Huahong, the founder of the Chinese Anti-Cult World Alliance (CACWA) who led the attack on Jia Junwei outside the St.Regis on November 14.
+He was later seen outside among the CCP supporters standing right next to Li Huahong, the founder of the Chinese Anti-Cult World Alliance (CACWA) who led the attack on Jia Junwei outside the St. Regis on November 14.

 ![signal-2024-04-05-131148_002](/images/signal-2024-04-05-131148_002.jpeg)